-Once we acquire a VMS business, we focus on managing it in accordance with the following strategies:
+Once we acquire a VMS business, we focus on coaching its management team in accordance with the following strategies:

-Monitor performance and improve operations: Once we acquire a VMS business, our focus is on managing the business to improve its financial performance.
-We use a set of operating ratios and metrics in order to monitor and manage the profitability of each of our VMS businesses.
-These operating ratios and metrics allow us to appropriately match costs, including sales and marketing, research and development, and general and administration, to revenues.
-Our corporate and operating group managers assemble on a quarterly basis to allow peer review of the performance of the operating groups, acquisitions, capital allocation, and financing, and to discuss best practices.
-We have generated significant cash flows, which we have redeployed in those VMS businesses that we believe will achieve the highest ROIC.
-We also perform selected post-acquisition reviews on certain acquisitions to document and share key learnings from the acquisition process.
+Benchmark performance and expose its management and key employees to our best performing business units: Once we acquire a VMS business, our focus is on managing the business to improve its financial performance.
+We use a set of operating ratios and metrics in order to benchmark each of our VMS businesses.
+These operating ratios and metrics help us to appropriately match costs, including sales and marketing, research and development, and general and administration, to revenues.
+Our corporate and operating group managers assemble on a quarterly basis to review the performance of the operating groups, acquisitions, capital allocation, and financing, and to discuss best practices.
+We have generated significant cash flows, which we have redeployed in those VMS businesses that we believe will achieve the highest return on invested capital ("ROIC").
+We also perform selected post-acquisition reviews on certain acquisitions to document and share key learnings.

 Decentralized Management Structure: Our decentralized management structure is key to our continued revenue growth.
 We have experienced management teams operating in each VMS business, backed by infrastructure at the operating group level and a small corporate head office.
-The corporate head office provides financial and strategic expertise with respect to capital allocation, acquisitions, finance, tax, compensation policy and recruitment, and attempts to share best practices.
+The corporate head office provides financial and strategic expertise with respect to capital allocation, acquisitions, finance, tax, and compensation policy, and attempts to share best practices.

-We have six operating groups which currently service customers in more than 70 different vertical markets worldwide.
+We have six operating groups which currently service customers in more than 80 different vertical markets worldwide.
 There are many VMS businesses within each of our operating groups.
 Each VMS business has a manager, a long-term business plan and separately tracked financial reporting.
 Each of our operating group management teams, together with their corresponding VMS business managers, is familiar with our corporate culture and operating philosophy.
 We encourage each of our teams to pursue key success factors including market share leadership and industry leading customer retention.
-We regularly monitor and measure each VMS businesses' performance through operating ratios and metrics including profitability and growth as measured by ROIC and net revenue growth.
+We regularly monitor and measure each VMS businesses' performance through operating ratios and metrics including profitability and growth as measured by ROIC and net revenue growth, respectively.
 The majority of our incentive compensation is linked to these two performance metrics.

-Each of our VMS business managers is motivated to administer their business in a highly focused manner.
+Each of our VMS business managers is motivated to administer their business in a highly-focused manner.
 They are encouraged to leverage their respective market knowledge in order to maximize the growth opportunities, profitability and return on invested capital within their business.
-Our corporate head office sets growth and profitability objectives and, with assistance from the operating group managers, determines how to best allocate capital among the VMS businesses by assessing their (i) operational track record, (ii) ability to generate organic growth, and (iii) potential for acquisitions.
+Our corporate head office sets investment return objectives and assists the operating group managers in determining how to best allocate capital among the VMS businesses by assessing their (i) operational track record, (ii) ability to generate organic growth, and (iii) potential for acquisitions.

-Our decentralized management structure has allowed us to create management teams with key customer relationships and deep market knowledge that are more focused and responsive than would be the case under a centralized management model.
-These teams provide our corporate head office and operating group managers with the ability to concentrate on issues such as capital allocation and the tracking of overall performance, while the VMS business managers concentrate on maximizing profitability and pursuing organic initiatives and tuck-in acquisitions.
+Our decentralized management structure allows us to have management teams with strong customer relationships and deep market knowledge that are more focused and responsive than would be the case under a centralized management model.
+These teams provide our corporate head office and operating group managers with the ability to concentrate on issues such as capital allocation, identifying best practices, and helping recruit and coach high potential employees, while the VMS business managers concentrate on operating efficiency, and pursuing organic initiatives and acquisitions in our existing vertical markets.
 This creates a high degree of scalability within our business model, and provides us with the opportunity to continue growing over both the short and long-term.